LTCES touches the lives of our community in many different ways. Read what community members and partners have to say about our work.

 "As an Inclusion support teacher I am always looking for ways to help students with complex support needs connect to our school community.
 The LTCES garden at our school works wonders as everyone can get involved.
 Picking beans, harvesting potatoes, planting garlic, watering, wheelbarrowing, digging; there are so many things we can do together.

-We appreciate the support from LTCES volunteers like Valerie, and staff, like Rhonda.
+We appreciate the support from LTCES volunteers and staff.
 Being out in nature and doing something physical is regulating for students who find school overwhelming or are having a tough day.
-Students can learn about life cycles and natures as they practice communication skills and perseverance.
+Students can learn about life cycles and nature as they practice communication skills and perseverance.
 All students like to feel valued for what they can contribute, and the garden is a magical learning space."

 - Sarah Dakin, Inclusion Support Teacher